awsdocs/amazon-redshift-developer-guide/doc_source/r_UNLOAD.md

 ```
 'colID1:colWidth1,colID2:colWidth2, ...'
 ```
-FIXEDWIDTH can't be used with DELIMITER or HEADER\.
+You can't use FIXEDWIDTH with DELIMITER or HEADER\.

 ENCRYPTED  <a name="unload-parameters-encrypted"></a>
-A clause that specifies that the output files on Amazon S3 are encrypted using Amazon S3 server\-side encryption or client\-side encryption\.
+Specifies that the output files on Amazon S3 are encrypted using Amazon S3 server\-side encryption or client\-side encryption\.
 If MANIFEST is specified, the manifest file is also encrypted\.
 For more information, see [Unloading Encrypted Data Files](t_unloading_encrypted_files.md)\.
 If you don't specify the ENCRYPTED parameter, UNLOAD automatically creates encrypted files using Amazon S3 server\-side encryption with AWS\-managed encryption keys \(SSE\-S3\)\.
 To unload to Amazon S3 using server\-side encryption with an AWS KMS key \(SSE\-KMS\), use the [KMS_KEY_ID](#unload-parameters-kms-key-id) parameter to provide the key ID\.
 You can't use the [CREDENTIALS](copy-parameters-authorization.md#copy-credentials) parameter with the KMS\_KEY\_ID parameter\.
 If you UNLOAD data using KMS\_KEY\_ID, you can then COPY the same data without specifying a key\.
 To unload to Amazon S3 using client\-side encryption with a customer\-supplied symmetric key \(CSE\-CMK\), provide the key using the [MASTER_SYMMETRIC_KEY](#unload-parameters-master-symmetric-key) parameter or the **master\_symmetric\_key** portion of a [CREDENTIALS](copy-parameters-authorization.md#copy-credentials) credential string\.
 If you unload data using a master symmetric key, you must supply the same key when you COPY the encrypted data\.
 UNLOAD doesn't support Amazon S3 server\-side encryption with a customer\-supplied key \(SSE\-C\)\.
 To compress encrypted unload files, add the BZIP2, GZIP, or ZSTD parameter\.

 KMS\_KEY\_ID '*key\-id*'  <a name="unload-parameters-kms-key-id"></a>
-The key ID for an AWS Key Management Service \(AWS KMS\) key to be used to encrypt data files on Amazon S3\.
+Specifies the key ID for an AWS Key Management Service \(AWS KMS\) key to be used to encrypt data files on Amazon S3\.
 For more information, see [What is AWS Key Management Service?](https://docs.aws.amazon.com/kms/latest/developerguide/overview.html) If you specify KMS\_KEY\_ID, you must specify the [ENCRYPTED](#unload-parameters-encrypted) parameter also\.
 If you specify KMS\_KEY\_ID, you can't authenticate using the CREDENTIALS parameter\.
 Instead, use either [IAM_ROLE](copy-parameters-authorization.md#copy-iam-role) or [ACCESS_KEY_ID and SECRET_ACCESS_KEY](copy-parameters-authorization.md#copy-access-key-id)\.

 MASTER\_SYMMETRIC\_KEY '*master\_key*'  <a name="unload-parameters-master-symmetric-key"></a>
-The master symmetric key to be used to encrypt data files on Amazon S3\.
+Specifies the master symmetric key to be used to encrypt data files on Amazon S3\.
 If you specify MASTER\_SYMMETRIC\_KEY, you must specify the [ENCRYPTED](#unload-parameters-encrypted) parameter also\.
-MASTER\_SYMMETRIC\_KEY can't be used with the CREDENTIALS parameter\.
+You can't use MASTER\_SYMMETRIC\_KEY with the CREDENTIALS parameter\.
 For more information, see [Loading Encrypted Data Files from Amazon S3](c_loading-encrypted-files.md)\.

 BZIP2
 Unloads data to one or more bzip2\-compressed files per slice\.
 Each resulting file is appended with a `.bz2` extension\.